trisulnsm/dinodoc/trisuldocs/docs/ag/webadmin/logs.md

 # Web Server Logs

 Trisul provides access to various logs through the web interface to facilitate troubleshooting.
-The following log types are available for viewing:
+The following log types are available for monitoring:

 | Log Type | Description |
 |----------|-------------|